Policies & Procedures

 C. NNU adheres to Section 504 of the Rehabilitation Act of 1973 and the applicable provisions of the Americans with Disabilities Act of 1990 to provide requested auxiliary aids, services, and support for disabled students as specified by those legal mandates where necessary to afford such students an equal opportunity to participate in and enjoy the benefits of its programs and services.
 The university encourages disabled students or their parents to contact the Financial Aid office (208-467-8638) if special arrangements are needed in regard to financial aid advising.
 If special housing arrangements are needed, the disabled students or their parents contact the Director of Academic Advising, who collaborates with Residence Life to ensure housing arrangements are made appropriately.

-D. The office of Academic Advising makes available reasonable accommodations to students who submit appropriate documentation related to disabilities.
-This documentation is placed on file in the office of Academic Advising and the professional standards of confidentiality are maintained.
-Academic Advising attempts to ensure, through the implementation of accommodations, that discrimination on the basis of disability does not occur within any campus of NNU.
+D. The Center for Academic Success and Advising (CASA) makes reasonable accommodations available to students who submit appropriate documentation related to disabilities.
+This documentation is placed on file in CASA and the professional standards of confidentiality are maintained.
+CASA attempts to ensure, through the implementation of accommodations, that discrimination on the basis of disability does not occur within any campus of NNU.

-E. It is the responsibility of all faculty, staff, administrators, Academic Advising personnel, and students with disabilities to follow these stated policies and procedures in order to ensure that students are serviced in the most effective manner possible.
+E. It is the responsibility of all faculty, staff, administrators, CASA personnel, and students with disabilities to follow these stated policies and procedures in order to ensure that students are serviced in the most effective manner possible.

-F. Inquiries concerning Disability Services for prospective students can be emailed, mailed, or called in to the office of Academic Advising, in care of Professor Heidi Tracht, Director of Academic Advising & Testing (208-467-8780, email@example.com, or firstname.lastname@example.org.
+F. Inquiries concerning Disability Services for prospective students can be emailed, mailed, or called in to CASA, in care of Professor Heidi Tracht, CASA Director ; Testing (208-467-8780, email@example.com, or firstname.lastname@example.org.
 Written notification and/or documentation can accompany the health form after admission has occurred.
-Students must self identify for receipt of information or services from Academic Advising.
+Students must self identify for receipt of information or services from CASA.

 II.
 Documentation of Disability

 A. NNU makes no preadmission inquiries as to whether a prospective student is disabled, and does not make admission decisions on the basis of disability or lack thereof.
 Accordingly, no documentation relating to disability should be submitted until after a student has been admitted.
-Following admission, in order to be eligible for Disability Services, a student must submit to the office of Academic Advising qualifying documentation of disability and come to Academic Advising to complete the respective NNU forms that apply to a student's particular accommodations.
+Following admission, in order to be eligible for Disability Services, a student must submit to CASA qualifying documentation of disability and come to CASA to complete the respective NNU forms that apply to a student's particular accommodations.

 B. A student's documentation that verifies the existence of a disability must be submitted from a qualified professional and should include the date(s) of the evaluation, the diagnosis, reference to the types of evaluation procedures utilized and the evaluation results/scores (as appropriate), and limitations of student functioning (especially as related to the higher education environment).
 Recommendations and rationale for accommodations are helpful in assisting institutional personnel in determining appropriate and necessary support.